Exact Analytical Solution of the N-dimensional Radial Schr�odinger Equation with Pseudoharmonic Potential via Laplace Transform Approach: I ntroduction

-Schrödinger equation has long been recognized as an essential tool for the study of atoms, nuclei, molecules and their spectral behaviors.
-Much effort has been spent on to find the exact bound state solution of this non-relativistic equation for various potentials describing the nature of bonding or the nature of vibration of quantum systems.
-A large number of research workers all around the world continue to study the ever fascinating Schrödinger equation, which has wide application over vast areas of theoretical physics.
-The Schrödinger equation is traditionally solved by with operator algebraic method [1], power series method [2-3] or path integral method [4].\\ Recently, the Fourier transform method has been used by several authors [5-7] to solve the Schrödinger equation for one dimensional harmonic oscillator.
-In addition the Morse potential, Mie-type potentials, pseudoharmonic potential and Delta function potential have also generated a lot of interest in the scientific community.\\ There are various alternative methods in the literature to solve Schrödinger equation, but one of the most efficient and economic way is the Laplace transformation approach (LTA).
-The success of this approach lies in reduction of the second order differential equations into first order equations, which is easy to solve by standard methods.
-LTA was first used by Schrödinger to derive the radial eigenfunctions of the Hydrogen atom [8].
-Later Englefield [9] used LTA to solve the coulomb, oscillator, exponential and Yamaguchi potentials.
-Using the same methodology, the Schrödinger equation has also been solved for various other potentials, such that pesudoharmonic, Mie-type [10], Dirac delta [11], Morse-type [12] and quantum harmonic oscillator [13].\\ Recently, $N$-dimensional Schrödinger equations have received focal attention in literature.
-The hydrogen atom in five dimensions and isotropic oscillator in eight dimensions have been discussed by Davtyan and co-workers [14].
-Chatterjee has reviewed [15] several methods commonly adopted for the study of $N$-dimensional Schrödinger equations in the large $N$ limit, where a relevant $1/N$ expansion can be used.
-Later Yanez and co-workers have investigated the position and momentum information entropies of $N$-dimensional system [16].The quantization of angular momentum in $N$-dimensions has been described by Al-Jaber [17].
-Other recent studies of Schrödinger equation in higher dimension include isotropic harmonic oscillator plus inverse quadratic potential [18], $N$-dimensional radial Schrödinger equation with the Coulomb potential [19].
-Some recent works on $N$-dimensional Schrödinger equation can be found in the reference list [20-30].
-In this present article we discuss the exact solutions of the $N$-dimensional radial Schrödinger equation with pseudoharmonic potential using Laplace transform approach.The pseudoharmonic potential [31]is expressed in the form
+Recently, $N$-dimensional Schrödinger equations have received focal attention in literature.
+The hydrogen atom in five dimensions and isotropic oscillator in eight dimensions have been discussed by Davtyan and co-workers [18].
+Chatterjee has reviewed several methods commonly adopted for the study of $N$-dimensional Schrödinger equations in the large $N$ limit [19], where a relevant $1/N$ expansion can be used.
+Later Yanez and co-workers have investigated the position and momentum information entropies of $N$-dimensional system [20].
+The quantization of angular momentum in $N$-dimensions has been described by Al-Jaber [21].
+Other recent studies of Schrödinger equation in higher dimension include isotropic harmonic oscillator plus inverse quadratic potential [22], $N$-dimensional radial Schrödinger equation with the Coulomb potential [23].
+Some recent works on $N$-dimensional Schrödinger equation can be found in the reference list [24-31].\\ These higher dimension studies facilitates a general treatment of the problem in such a manner that one can obtain the required results in lower dimensions just dialing appropriate $N$.
+The pseudoharmonic potential is expressed in the form [32]